dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/hosted-services.md

 [!code-csharp[](hosted-services/samples/2.x/BackgroundTasksSample-WebHost/Startup.cs?name=snippet3)]

-In the Index page model class, the `IBackgroundTaskQueue` is injected into the constructor and assigned to `Queue`:
+In the Index page model class:

+* The `IBackgroundTaskQueue` is injected into the constructor and assigned to `Queue`.
+* An <xref:Microsoft.Extensions.DependencyInjection.IServiceScopeFactory> is injected and assigned to `_serviceScopeFactory`.
+The factory is used to create instances of <xref:Microsoft.Extensions.DependencyInjection.IServiceScope>, which is used to create services within a scope.
+A scope is created in order to use the app's `AppDbContext` (a scoped service) to write database records in the `IBackgroundTaskQueue` (a singleton service).

 [!code-csharp[](hosted-services/samples/2.x/BackgroundTasksSample-WebHost/Pages/Index.cshtml.cs?name=snippet1)]